JLGC Seminar

 Town centres and local commercial districts are both economic and social hubs for local communities.
 They provide residents with local access to services and goods, are important sources of jobs and turnover, serve as community gathering points and foster local pride and identity.
 Despite their historic role as the “heart” of many communities, they are under increasing pressures, such as growing competition from e-commerce, declining foot traffic, and rising rent and energy costs.

-Join this webinar to hear how local communities in Japan and the UK have come up with innovative solutions to revitalise their high streets and town centres in light of these challenges and where there might be ground for mutual learning.
+The webinar heard how local communities in Japan and the UK have come up with innovative solutions to revitalise their high streets and town centres in light of these challenges and where there might be ground for mutual learning.

 Opening: